 NOTE: courses that have Algebra, Trigonometry and Functions (MATH-UA 9) or equivalent as the prerequisite, such as Introduction to Macroeconomics or Microeconomics (ECON-UA 1 or 2), have the same placement criteria as Calculus I, Mathematics for Economics I, Discrete Mathematics, Linear Algebra, or Honors Linear Algebra.

 Computer Science Placement Information and Examinations

-Information about our Placement Exam can be found at:
+Information about our placement exam can be found at:

 Foreign Language Placement and Exemption Examinations

 NYU offers both “placement exams” and “exemption exams.”
 Please read the entire section.
 Students cannot take an exemption exam without first earning a qualifying score on a placement exam.
-NOTE: Online placement exam results are valid for no more than 18 months.
+NOTE: Online placement and in-person exam results are valid for no more than 18 months.

-I. For placement in (and possible eligibility to later take an exemption exam in) Cantonese, French, German, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (simplified and traditional), Portuguese, Russian, Spanish, and Tagalog (Filipino), students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:
+I. For placement in (and possible eligibility to later take an exemption exam in) Cantonese, French, German, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (simplified and traditional), Portuguese, Russian, Spanish, and Tagalog (Filipino), students must go to the College of Arts and Science’s language exam website and take the online exam of their choice.